Q1. When are tryouts?

 Competitive leagues for the older players (U13 and up) include teams from Toronto, York, Durham and Peterborough districts with games played at home and away.
 U9 players up to U12 also play at home and away against teams as far away as Durham region.
 U8 teams do not travel except for weekend festivals.

-Once your child has been assigned to a team, your coach will provide you with the information needed to register and pay.
-Registration is a two step process requiring you to register on-line through PowerUp, the PCSA Registration and Payment system.
-PowerUp allows members to review their registration and account status and it allows the club to communicate with members by email.
-Your coach will also provide you with paper registration and participant agreement (i.e. waiver) forms that must be completed and signed to fulfill Ontario Soccer registration requirements.
-These forms can be downloaded from the PCSA website.
+Once your child has been assigned to a team (U9-U18), your coach will provide you with the information needed to register and pay.
+Registration is a two step process requiring you to register on-line through PowerUp as well as filling out a paper registration form.
+PowerUp, the PCSA Registration and Payment system, allows members to review their registration and account status and it allows the club to communicate with members by email.
+Your coach will provide you with the paper registration form that must be completed and signed to fulfill Ontario Soccer regulations.
+This form can be downloaded from the PCSA website.

-If you have a question that is not answered on these pages please contact the club by email at email@example.com.
+If you have a question that is not answered on these pages please contact the club by email at *protected email*.
 Your will receive a reply within 24 hours.